-- 1. Written documentation from the physician must be obtained prior to the school personnel witnessing students taking medication at school or at school-related events. - Parent(s)/Guardian(s) and school administrators will meet to discuss the student's medication needs prior to any school personnel witnessing students taking medication at school or at schoolrelated events. - 3.
+- 1. Written documentation from the physician must be obtained prior to the school personnel witnessing students taking medication at school or at school-related events. - 2.
+Parent(s)/Guardian(s) and school administrators will meet to discuss the student's medication needs prior to any school personnel witnessing students taking medication at school or at school-related events. - 3.
 Parent(s)/Guardian(s) must sign an authorization form in order for school personnel to witness a student's taking medication.
 Schools will accept only those medications that will be administered for a period of two-weeks or longer and only those medications brought to school by parent(s)/guardian(s).
 Parent(s)/Guardian(s) are encouraged to schedule times of administration so that a minimum of doses is given during the school day. - 4.
 Medication will be brought to school in the original prescription container.
-Parent(s)/Guardian(s) will bring to school only the amount of medication needed during school hours, and the school will accept only a month's supply of medication for any student.
+Parent(s)/Guardian(s) will bring to school only the amount of medication needed during school hours, and the school will accept only a month's supply of medication for any student. - 5.
+Emergency Medications (including, but not limed to Diastat, Glucagon, Rescue Inhalers, Narcan and Klonopin Wafers will be kept in a locked area designated by the District Health Coordinator

-- 5. Except for emergency medications (including, but not limited to Diastat, Glucagon, In Halers and EpiPens) approved for students to carry for self medication purposes all medications will be kept locked in an area designated by the Principal accessible only to the responsible authorized school personnel.
-Emergency Medications (including, but not limed to Diastat, Glucagon, Rescue Inhalers, Narcan and Klonopin Wafers will be kept in a locked area designated by the District Health Coordinator accessible only to trained authorized school personnel.
+- accessible only to trained authorized school personnel.
 Medications requiring refrigeration will be stored in a separate refrigerator in a supervised area. - 6.
 Two (2) designated school personnel will witness students taking medication.
 A log containing date, time, amount, student's name, etc. will be kept.
 If medication is not administered for any reason documentation shall be made on the medication administration record.
 Parents/guardian will be notified that medication was not administered. - 7.
 Students will not share any prescription or over-the-counter medication with another student. - 8.
 If prescribed medication must be taken during a school trip, a school staff member trained to administer the medication must have the following items in his/her possession: authorization to give medication, medication log, and the medication in its original container labeled with all necessary information.
 The medication and authorization must have been provided by the parent/guardian according to district policy for dispensing medication.
 Unlicensed board personnel will be unable to administer medications during school trips that require travel out of state of the state of Kentucky.
 Arrangements must be made by the parents for medication administration.
 Physician orders for self-carry of medication by a student will be discussed with the parent/guardian and the district. - 9.
 All medications must be picked up by the parents by the end of the school day on the last day of school.